 Glass blowing is a kinetic art.
 You only get one shot at your creation with.
 A child, maybe 5-or-6 years old, had a conversation from the upstairs gallery that looks down into the studio with one of the artists.
 The each seemed equally excited about the process and the science behind it.
 It would have been nice to purchase even one piece of art, but I wasn’t born into generational wealth and I settled with taking pictures.

-From there, it was off to the airport in Kahului for our Honolulu-bound commuter flight.
+From there, it was off to the airport in Kahului for our Honolulu-bound commuter flight for this HAT Blog Maui post.
 The in-laws had a direct flight to Denver minutes after our flight.
-We had timed it perfectly, and my brother-in-law rejoiced in triumph managing to return the rental car with the gas gauge slumping past “Empty”.
+We had timed it perfectly, and my brother-in-law rejoiced in triumph, managing to return the rental car with the gas gauge slumping past “Empty”.